rougeFramework/rougeFramework/README.md

 rougeFramework is not quite yet ready.
 Expect an Alpha by the end of 2019

 (yet… you may clone the repo, run npm install then npm run start:dev.
-But I'd recommend you to wait a little bit ;))
+But I'd recommend you to wait a little bit ;)

+You may also send me a PM if you are interested)